 Tip: The respective water supplier will inform you about the groundwater level on your property.
 In most cases, the corresponding values can also be retrieved online.

 Can you drill a well in your own garden?

-This varies from municipality to municipality.
+This varies even from county to county.
 Here you have to get clarity individually in each case.
 In most cases it is sufficient to simply register the well construction free of charge.